 Your number one item on the agenda is making sure you know what your oil is derived from.
 And by that, we mean what it’s made of.

 The TSA’s official policy on CBD was updated in May 2019 and now reads that “marijuana and certain cannabis-infused products, including some Cannabidiol (CBD) oil, remain illegal under federal law.”
-The exception is made for products that contain 0.3% THC or less, or that have been approved by the FDA.
+The exception is made for products that contain 0.3% THC or less, or that have been approved by the FDA and meets the COA requirements.

 Hemp-driven CBD oil is legal in all fifty states and should be clear to go through airport security so long as you’re traveling domestically.
 It must also be in your carry-on baggage, and the size should comply with the TSA’s restrictions on liquids (3.4oz or less).